zehreken/zehreken.github.io/_posts/2016-11-07-performance-comparison_ecs.markdown

 ## Conclusion
 At the end Entitas and plain OOD is definitely better than using MonoBehaviours as components.
 Plain OOD is slightly faster while initializing and at runtime but it does not have the flexibility of an ECS.
 I think having the flexibility is better compared to the little performance gain especially if the project is relatively big.

-In the same sense, for the ones that don't want to use any ECS architecture or plain OOD, having small scripts that extend MonoBehaviours is also better than a huge script that also extends MonoBehaviour.
+In the same sense, for the ones who don't want to use any ECS architecture or plain OOD, having small scripts that extend MonoBehaviours is also better than a huge script that also extends MonoBehaviour.

 If you think that this article is wrong or missing, or maybe you have a question, please feel free to send me a message.